roccx/webtrekk-ios-sdk/README.md

 No screen resolution and network status automatic tracing support.

 watchOS support starting with verison 4.3.0 with the follow limiation
-1. No screen resolution and network status automatic tracing support.
+1. No screen resolution and network status automatic tracking support.
 2. No deep link and campaign support.

-Installation
+Installation
 ============

 Using [CocoaPods](htttp://cocoapods.org) the installation of the Webtrekk SDK is done by simply adding it to your project's `Podfile`: